-- We can tradeoff between bias and variance by varying the stratification and the bucketing. - It's a great way to start your data analysis. - You get a feel for the data and gain some intuition. - This technique can be used for classification and regression as well. - Our classification and regression techniques also trade off between bias and variance: - We had to choose our features. - We had to tune our regularization parameter. - Can we do something similar for predicting distributions? - Yes this is generalized regression, where the action space is a distribution rather than a real.
-A topic for later....
+- We can tradeoff between bias and variance by varying the stratification and the bucketing. - It's a great way to start your data analysis. - You get a feel for the data and gain some intuition. - This technique can be used for classification and regression as well. - Our classification and regression techniques also trade off between bias and variance: - We had to choose our features. - We had to tune our regularization parameter. - Can we do something similar for predicting distributions? - Yes this is generalized regression, where the action space is a distribution over outcomes...